tutek1/DTLabs/02_Player/lab02.md

     pass
 ```
 > aside positive
 > We could have chosen `CharacterBody3D` instead of `Node3D` for the `camera_target` variable, because our camera will follow the player.
 However, it is always a good idea to use the **highest possible parent class** in the inheritance chain.
-In our case it is the `Node3D` class, since it stores 3D **position/rotation/scale** and allows the camera to follow any 3D object (we will use this later on ;) )
+In our case it is the `Node3D` class, since it stores 3D **position/rotation/scale** and allows the camera to follow any 3D object (we will use this later on)

 #### Follow the player
 Now we need to implement the `_follow_target()` function.
 The camera should **smoothly follow** the player across multiple frames.
 If this rings a bell, it’s because linear interpolation (**lerp**) is ideal for this task.
 We used it when we wanted to rotate the player in the direction of movement.